-- 1. Plaintiffs ALICIA INES MOYA GARAY, JUAN JAIME LOPEZ-JIMENEZ, and ARRIBA LAS VEGAS WORKER CENTER file this civil rights litigation under the Fourth and Fourteenth Amendments to the United States Constitution, challenging Defendants' unlawful policy and practice of detaining individuals in the City of Las Vegas jail ("City Jail") beyond the time they would otherwise be released, solely based on an immigration detainer and without probable cause. - 2.
+- 1. Plaintiffs ALICIA INES MOYA GARAY, JUAN JAIME LOPEZ-JIMENEZ, and ARRIBA LAS VEGAS WORKER CENTER file this civil rights litigation under the Fourth and Fourteenth Amendments to the United States Constitution, challenging Defendants' unlawful policy and practice of detaining individuals in the City of Las Vegas jail ("City Jail") beyond the time they would otherwise be released, solely based on an immigration detainer and without probable cause.1 - 2.
 Freedom from imprisonment without a judicial warrant or probable cause lies at the heart of the Fourth Amendment.
-Yet, Defendants ignore their constitutional mandate to uphold the Constitution, choosing instead to be an uncompensated extension of Immigration and Customs Enforcement ("ICE").
-For at least the last two years, Defendants have worked closely with ICE to enforce civil immigration laws against Latino and other marginalized Las Vegas residents.
-Defendants maintain an internal policy ("ICE Notification Procedures") and practice of informing ICE about any foreign-born person who is arrested and booked in the City Jail.
+Yet, Defendants City of Las Vegas, Bananto Smith, Jason Potts, and Danielle Davis ignore their constitutional mandate to uphold the Constitution, choosing instead to be an uncompensated extension of Defendant Immigration and Customs Enforcement ("ICE").
+Since 2017, City of Las Vegas Defendants have worked closely with Defendant ICE to enforce civil immigration laws against Latino and other marginalized Las Vegas residents.
+City Defendants maintain an internal policy ("ICE Notification Procedures") and practice of informing ICE about any foreign-born person who is arrested and booked in the City Jail.
 As a result of this policy, ICE regularly issues immigration detainers, which are not judicial warrants and are unsupported by probable cause, requesting that Defendants continue to maintain custody of foreign-born arrestees in order to permit ICE to assume their custody.
 Despite the discretionary nature of these detainers, it is Defendants' policy and practice to honor these requests from ICE.
 Defendants routinely hold individuals, including Plaintiffs Moya and Lopez-Jimenez, even if bail is posted or the underlying state criminal charges are resolved.
-Defendants' policy subjects individuals to a new seizure, which is not supported by probable cause and therefore violates the Fourth Amendment's prohibition of unreasonable searches and seizures. - 3.
-Las Vegas is one of the most diverse cities in the state with one of the highest per capita immigrant populations in the country.
-Local families are put at risk every day due to Defendants' collusion with ICE.
-Defendants' policy and practice not only violates individuals' rights, it also undermines community safety and wastes local public safety resources.
+Defendants' policy subjects